 Kashyap currently works as a consultant for the Federal Reserve Bank of Chicago, serves as a member of the Economic Advisory Panel of the Federal Reserve Bank of New York, and is a research associate for the NBER.
 He is one of the international advisors to the Swedish Riksbank, is on the Congressional Budget Office's Panel of Economic Advisers, and serves on the Board of Directors of the Bank of Italy's Einuadi Institute of Economics and Finance.
 He is a member of the Bellagio Group of academics and economic officials, and the International Monetary Fund's Advisory Group on the development of a macro-prudential policy framework.

-Kashyap cofounded the U.S. Monetary Policy Forum and currently teaches the advanced MBA elective classes on "Analyzing Financial Crises" and "Understanding Central Banks."
+Kashyap cofounded the U.S. Monetary Policy Forum and currently teaches the advanced MBA elective classes "Analyzing Financial Crises" and "Understanding Central Banks."

-Kashyap earned an undergraduate degree in economics and statistics from the University of California, Davis, and a PhD in economics from the Massachusetts Institute of Technology.
+Kashyap earned an undergraduate degree in economics and statistics from the University of California, Davis and a PhD in economics from the Massachusetts Institute of Technology.